wp-staging/wp-staging-cli-releases/README.md

 ### Download Pre-Built Binary

-1. Download executables for all major operating systems from [here](https://github.com/wp-staging/wpstg-extractor-releases/archive/refs/heads/main.zip).
+1. Download executables for all major operating systems from [here](https://github.com/wp-staging/wp-staging-cli-releases/archive/refs/heads/main.zip).
 2. Extract the zip and get the appropriate binary for your operating system from the `build` folder.
-3. Optional: Move the `wpstg-extractor` binary to a directory in your `PATH` for easy access, e.g. for Linux:
+3. Optional: Move the `wp-staging-cli` binary to a directory in your `PATH` for easy access, e.g. for Linux:

 ```
-mv wpstg-extractor /usr/local/bin/
+mv wp-staging-cli /usr/local/bin/
 ```

 ## Usage

-To run wpstg-extractor, use the following command:
+To run wp-staging-cli, use the following command:

 ```
-wpstg-extractor [options] <backupfile.wpstg>
+wp-staging-cli [options] <backupfile.wpstg>
 ```

 ### Arguments